Mortgages for First Time Buyers

 - Broker/Adviser fees: Charged by your advisor if you chose to instruct one to help you, for sourcing and arranging your mortgage (we charge £395 at completion)

-- Arrangement/ Product fee: Charged by the lender for setting up the mortgage, this can be paid upfront or often added to the overall loan.
+- Arrangement/ Product fee: Charged by lenders, often for a slightly lower rate on a product.
+This can be paid upfront or often added to the overall loan.
 (Usually around £1,000)

 - Valuation fee: Charged by the lender for valuing the security property to make sure they will lend against the property based on its habitability, we also recommend you get an independent surveyor to ensure the property does not have any hidden issues (£300-£500)